GabrielVillagran/Space-Shoot-Simulation/README.md

 # Space-Shoot-Simulation
-Hi everyone here you can find the code of our project that is based on a space canon, we are using threads for every planet that is on screen this projet was made by Cerda Estrada Jose Martin and Villagran Saucedo Gabriel Aldair for the signature Interfaces Graficas con aplicaciones given by the Doctor Alberto Salvador Nuñez Varela.
+Hi everyone here you can find the code of our project that is based on a space canon, we are using threads for every planet that is on screen this project was made by Cerda Estrada Jose Martin and Villagran Saucedo Gabriel Aldair for the signature Interfaces Graficas con aplicaciones given by the Doctor Alberto Salvador Nuñez Varela.
 --------------------------------------------------------------------------------------------------------------------------------------------------------
  Universidad Autónoma de San Luis Potosí